Collections

 Pierre Bonnefille

-A French artist, painter, and designer recognized as Maître d’art (Master of Art) by the French Ministry of culture in 2010, Pierre Bonnefille is undoubtedly one of the modern greats.
+A French artist, painter, and designer recognized as Maître d’art (Master of Art) by the French Ministry of Culture in 2010, Pierre Bonnefille is undoubtedly one of the modern greats.
 Born in 1958 in Saint-Quentin, a city in northern France, Pierre Bonnefille has lived and worked in Paris since 1985.

 Using materials and textures sourced from natural pigments and metallic powders, the intensity, color, and movements of light in Bonnefille's work propose a ceaseless new interpretation of artistic design, giving his pieces a unique and particular identity.
 Drawing inspiration from the architectural marvels of Venice, Pompei, and Kyoto, Pierre Bonnefille’s work captures the techniques, silhouettes, and ambiance that makes each of these cities unique.
-His wall compositions and furniture pieces have been displayed across the globe including New York, Shanghai, and Paris; with commissions from prestige luxury brands including Cartier, Hermès, and Loro Piana.

-LECLAIREUR showcases some of Bonnefille’s most emblematic series: ’Bronze Paintings,’ ‘Furoshiki Drawings,’ and his home collection, ‘Metamorphosis.’
+LECLAIREUR showcases some of Bonnefille’s most emblematic series: ’Bronze Paintings’, ‘Furoshiki Drawings’, and his home collection, ‘Metamorphosis.’

 The ‘Bronze Paintings’ explore metallic textures, yet is far from traditional bronze work.
 Bronze stretches out in a metallic mesh, revealing moving landscapes, aquatic reflections, and silky surfaces that resonate in the light.